Nitinsapakal/Nitinsapakal/README.md

 ![MasterHead](https://github.com/Nitinsapakal/Nitinsapakal/blob/main/api_giphy_header.gif)

-<p>I am software engineer and writer.
+<p>I am software engineer .
 I love programming, writing, speaking and traveling.</p>
 <p>As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.</p>